particle-iot/docs/src/content/reference/device-os/bluetooth-le.md

 ### RSSI meter (long range)

 This is the previous RSSI Meter example with BLE long-range (coded phy) enabled.
 This requires Device OS 3.1 or later.
+The P2 and Photon 2 do not support long-range (coded PHY).

 {{> project-browser project="ble-rssi-coded-central" default-file="src/ble-rssi-coded-central.cpp" height="400" flash="true" options="gen3" target=">=3.1"}}